freebsd/freebsd-src/CONTRIBUTING.md

 A change should be submitted by only one method.
 For example, please do not open a GitHub pull request and create a Phabricator review for the same change (unless explicitly requested to do so by a FreeBSD committer).
+If asked to move from Github to Phabricator, please close the Github pull request adding the URL of the Phabricator review as a comment.

 ## GitHub Pull Requests